Multiparametric MRI Assessment of Atrial Heart Disease as a Predictor of Atrial Fibrillation After Myocardial Revascularization Surgery (IRM-FAPO)

 • Age ≥ 18 years

-• Indication for surgical myocardial revascularization by coronary artery bypass
+• Indication for surgical myocardial revascularization by isolated coronary artery bypass grafting, to be performed in the cardiac surgery department of Saint-Étienne University Hospital.

-• Patient affiliated or entitled to a social security scheme
+• Patient affiliated with or entitled to social security coverage

 Exclusion Criteria: